-Wozair opened its first international office in Singapore in 2003, followed by Houston in 2006, Dubai in 2007, Brisbane in 2008 and Busan in 2011.
-On top of this, Wozair Group factories have been opened in Singapore, Malaysia, Houston and South Korea to go with our primary manufacturing base in the UK.
-We now have 250,000 man hours annual capacity and 15,000 m² of workshop space available, and all Wozair locations are certified to BS EN ISO 9001:2008.
+Wozair opened its first international office in Singapore in 2003, followed by Houston in 2006 and Dubai in 2007.
+On top of this, Wozair Group factories have been opened in Singapore, Malaysia and Houston to go with our primary manufacturing base in the UK.
+We now have 250,000 man hours annual capacity and 15,000 m² of workshop space available, and all of our locations are certified to BS EN ISO 9001:2008.

 Our UK factory has 7,000m² of workshop space and is adjoined by 1250m² of office space.
 It employs 50 skilled operatives (including 25 coded welders), 45 engineers, five document control staff and an array of contract and temporary staff including controls engineers, welding engineers, structural engineers and acoustic engineers.
 It employs the latest technology including new CNC laser cutting equipment and manufactures all types of Wozair products.